What is the Visa Bulletin?

-The numbers of visas available each year for each category are limited.
+The number of visas available each year for each category is limited.
 There are also per-country limits.
-Each year, for most categories, there are more green card applicants with approved family or employment-based petitions than available visas – demand is far greater than the supply.
+Each year, for most categories, there are more green card applicants with approved family or employment-based petitions than available visas – demand is far greater than supply.
 This creates a backlog and a long line of people waiting for an available visa.
 The more the demand exceeds supply, the longer the line and the greater the backlog.

 What information do I need to see if my priority date is current?